 Maidstone Borough Council declared a climate emergency in 2019, acknowledging that urgent action is required to limit the environmental impacts produced by the climate change.
 The Mathurst Solar Farm will help to support the delivery of the Council’s climate objectives, including the generation of more clean, renewable energy and reducing reliance on harmful fossil fuels.
 Maidstone Borough Council has committed to supporting residents, businesses and communities in the area to generate renewable energy.

 Solar is one of the cleanest, lowest cost forms of energy available.
-Mathurst Solar Farm would make a meaningful contribution to Kent’s energy needs by delivering green energy to up to 5,000 homes annually.
-Over the lifetime of the project, it would save an estimated 352,000 tonnes of CO2 from being emitted.
-This is around the same reduction in carbon emissions as removing up to 6,500 petrol or diesel cars off UK roads.
+Mathurst Solar Farm would make a meaningful contribution to Kent’s energy needs by delivering green energy to up to 6,040 homes for the first year of generation.

 This site has been identified following extensive site selection across Kent which took into account environmental designations, local electricity network access and capacity, the physical characteristics of the site, and the need for a supportive landowner.